 This gave us dV = 0.4 mg mm-3.
-We similarly used the egg volume to calculate volumetric length of an embryo as L = 0.77 mm, which gives us a δM of 0.145 using the following equation:
+This is slightly higher than the dV values used for other fish species (e.g. Jager et al., 2022), but the overall results were not sensitive to this parameter and it allowed for a good fit to growth data across all life stages.
+More details on this calculation can be found in the Supplemental Materials.
+We similarly used the embryo volume to calculate volumetric length of an embryo as L = 0.77 mm, which gives us a δM of 0.145 using the following equation: